Increase DR score red

 • Helping Google crawl and index your pages.

 It’s worth noting that domain authority is based on various technical and on-page SEO aspects.
-For example, site speed—which is how long it takes your website to load—impacts your domain authority score.
+For example, site speed, which is how long your website takes to load, impacts your domain authority score.

-Even as little as a one-second delay in loading speed can lose up to 11% of website views.
+Even a one-second delay in loading speed can lose up to 11% of website views.
 Customer satisfaction also decreases by 16% if your website loads slowly.

 It’s not only one of the best ways to get quality backlinks from high-authority websites, but it’s also one of the most effective ways to get links in general.

 The service is a set of daily email newsletters that contain requests from journalists for expert input into their stories.
-If you’re an expert in a particular niche, you can attract a backlink by answering the request.
+If you’re an expert in a particular niche, answering the request can attract a backlink.

 Here’s how it works:

-1. Head to the Connectively website and sign up.
+1. Head to the HARO website and sign up.

-2. Connectively presents you with a list of journalist queries.
+2. HARO presents you with a list of journalist queries.

 3. Search for requests that you can provide an authoritative answer to.